Wiredcraft/test-devops/k8s-task.md

 ### Operation

 You will need to:
+- create a temp server on Aliyun, Qingcloud, Tencent, etc. (use Terraform to earn extra karma points)
 - write an Ansible playbook to configure a server we provide
 - that server needs to have:
     - docker registry to host your API images,